 Most leading online therapy platforms encrypt all communication to ensure your data is protected against cyber-attacks.
 But as with anything done online, therapists and patients should be aware of possible security threats to private information and data.
-These may include phishing schemes, computer viruses, hackers, unsecured software or inadequate security systems, unsecured Wi-Fi, device theft, and scams.
+These may include phishing schemes, computer viruses, hackers, unsecured software, inadequate security systems, unsecured Wi-Fi, device theft, and scams.
 Scary as these may sound, keep in mind that even a therapist conducting in-person therapy will likely log session information online, and that information may also be hacked with these same methods.

 Be sure to choose a unique password for your online therapy platform.
 Keep your password safe and never share it.
 When logging on for each therapy session, be sure to use a secure wireless network and always take your session in a private, non-public location.
-Although online therapy makes it easy to talk to a therapist from anywhere in the world, a busy coffee shop, noisy office, or crowded shopping area are not ideal.
+Although online therapy makes it easy to talk to a therapist from anywhere in the world, venues such as a busy coffee shop, noisy office, or crowded shopping area are not ideal.
 A private location away from other people is always preferable.

 Just as you would with an in-person therapist, at any time during your treatment you may discuss privacy guidelines with your online therapist.
 Regardless of how long you have been a client, you can always make sure they are upholding policies and procedures.
 If at any time you decide to end treatment, discuss with your provider how they will safely and securely destroy private information and data when appropriate.